 A Participant may act as their own representative in a request or a Participant may name another person, including a Participant's treating health care provider, to act as an authorized representative for a request.
 If a Participant wants someone else to represent them, a Participant must include a signed BCI's "Appointment of an Authorized Representative" form with the request before BCI, on behalf of the Plan Administrator, determines that an individual has been authorized to act on behalf of the Participants.
 The form can be found on BCI's Web site www.bcidaho.com.
 A Participant's written external review request to the Department of Insurance must include a completed form authorizing the release of any medical records the independent review organization may require to reach a decision on the external review.
-The department will not act on an external review, BCI's final Adverse Benefit Determination will be reviewed by an independent review organization selected by the Department of Insurance.
+The department will not act on an external review request without a Participant's completed authorization form.
+If the request qualifies for external review, BCI's final Adverse Benefit Determination will be reviewed by an independent review organization selected by the Department of Insurance.
 The Plan Administrator will pay the costs of the review.